2023 Alaska high-altitude object

 On February 10, 2023, the United States Air Force shot down a high-altitude object that had entered U.S. airspace over Alaska a day before.
 The object was shot down onto the Beaufort Sea.
 The Department of Defense said it was the size of a small car and flying northeast at approximately 40,000 ft, posing a risk to civilian flight.
+On February 16, 2023, US President Joe Biden stated that the downed object was probably a civilian-owned balloon and "most likely tied to private companies, recreation or research institutions".

-On February 18, 2023, it was reported that the search had been abandoned.
+An attempt was made to recover the debris, which landed in the sea.
+However, on February 18, 2023, it was reported that the search had been abandoned.